mynk-tmr/notes/ReactJS/Beginner.md

 ## Components

 They are functions which can take some kind of input and return a React element.
 Components are *PasalCased*

+## Hooks

+_Hooks_ are special functions that are only available while React is [rendering](https://react.dev/learn/render-and-commit#step-1-trigger-a-render).
+They let you “hook into” different React features.
+Rules
+1. Hooks can only be called from the top level of a functional component.
+2. Hooks can’t be called from inside loops or conditions.